reinierdevalk/abtab/README.md

 You should see output similar to

     Python 3.x.y

+If the output shows a version that is too old, or an error like `bash: python3: command not found`, indicating that Python is not installed, proceed to Step 2.

 **Note for Windows users** If the command `python3 --version` returns a `command not found error`, try running `python --version` instead.
 If you see the expected output (`Python3.x.y`), Python3 has been installed, but no symlink to it has been created.
 To create the symlink, run